NETWAYS/foreman-training/plugins/09_cockpit.md

     # foreman-installer --enable-foreman-plugin-cockpit

 Now you can connect to cockpit on the system from the Host detail view in Foreman and manage it graphically.
+Ensure "foreman.localdomain" is using itself as nameserver when trying to connect to other systems.